DashCon: Emoti-Con

 Cain Hopkins, one of the co-creators of DashCon, announced Emoti-Con, a convention for "various Internet communities", in 2015.
-The announcement faced criticism as people noted significant similarities between Emoti-Con and DashCon, such as using the same venue, reusing much of the website’s original text, and enforcing a no-refunds policy.
+The announcement faced criticism as people noted significant similarities between Emoti-Con and DashCon, such as using the same venue, reusing much of the website's original text, and enforcing a no-refunds policy.
 Critics also felt that the mix between users of 4chan, Reddit, and Tumblr in Emoti-Con could become hostile due to their differences.
 In response, Megan Eli claimed that attendees of DashCon came from multiple different websites but still behaved well.
 Eli also insisted that Emoti-Con is not a renaming of DashCon, and will be "functioning under a very different infrastructure than DashCon did, with a more experienced and well-rounded staff".
 However, Emoti-Con was cancelled a few months later, citing "personal, financial, and safety" issues.

 DashCon 2

-DashCon 2 was announced in 2025 by Avis and Simone, who are unaffiliated with the organizers of the original DashCon.
-The organizers of DashCon 2 have stated that they have "no intention of repeating DashCon's mistakes".
-It was held in Toronto, Canada on July 5, 2025.
-DashCon 2 focused on "celebrating a very specific era of fandom culture, as well as the original DashCon event".
-DashCon 2 is generally seen as having been very successful, especially compared to the original DashCon.
-The organisers have since announced a third DashCon, to be held in either 2026 or 2027.
+In 2025, 11 years after DashCon, a convention named DashCon 2 was held in Toronto.
+It was generally seen as a success and has recurred annually ever since, with O'Neil being a recurring guest of honor.